ma-jetteleger/Toggle/Process/Feedback.md

 - ~~Solutions can be figured out "too linearly" by going from left to right~~ ? ~~Introducing "wrap around toggles" for the end squares might be a solution~~ ?
 Someone suggested to have mutliple "solution setup" for the same level

+## 2024-11-06

+- Levels are possible to solve using only combinatorics, making the player progress through levels without learning anything about the game
+?
+Would definitely like the option to easily revisit prior puzzles ?
+Something inherently more satisfying in the red-shaking response in single-solution mode.
+More like there are some hard edges players can use to try to understand the "world"